suhailapathoor35-dotcom/end-to-end-sales-analytics/README.md

 1. Clone or download this repository to your local machine.

-2. Open the endtoendsaleperfomace.pbix file using Power BI Desktop
+2. Open the endtoendsaleperformance.pbit file using Power BI Desktop

 3. The cleaned sales data is embedded in the Power BI file, so no additional setup is needed